naman0867/recovery-console/README.md

 Worth stating plainly: the ablation found this, not inspection.
 A single headline number would have hidden it completely, because the system still looked good overall while one of its four capabilities was actively destroying value.

+A second, smaller instance of the same lesson: the docstrings claimed `evaluate.py` scored the triage tiers separately before that metric actually existed.
+The claim was written before the code.
+It is implemented now, and the numbers are in the table above — but a claim in a comment is worth nothing until something prints it.

 ---

 ## Layout